Ulanqab

-Ulanqab or Ulan Chab (乌兰察布 (Wūlánchábù); Ulaɣančab qota; Mongolian cyrillic.Улаанцав хот) is a region administered as a prefecture-level city in south-central Inner Mongolia, China.
+Ulanqab or Ulan Chab (乌兰察布 (Wūlánchábù); Ulaɣančab qota; Mongolian Cyrillic: Улаанцав хот) is a region administered as a prefecture-level city in south-central Inner Mongolia, China.
 Its administrative centre is in Jining District, which was formerly a county-level city.
 It was established as a prefecture-level city on 1 December 2003, formed from the former Ulanqab League.
+The Ulanqab Stadium is located in the city.

 Ulaan Chab city has an area of 54473.6 km².
 It borders Hohhot to the west, Mongolia to the north, Xilin Gol League to the northeast, Hebei to the east and Shanxi to the south.
 As of the 2020 census, its total population was, 1,706,328 inhabitants (2,143,590 in 2010) whom 550,231 inhabitants lived in the built-up (or metro) area made of Jining District and Qahar Right Front Banner largely conurbated in its northern part.

 The western part of Ulaan Chab used to be part of the now-defunct Chinese province of Suiyuan.